MEGConformer: Conformer-Based MEG Decoder for Robust Speech and Phoneme Classification: Introduction

 \section{Introduction}

-In the emerging fields of deep learning and neuroscience, decoding speech from non-invasive brain signals remains one of the central problems in neural signal processing and brain-computer interfaces (BCIs)~\cite{panachakel2021,dehgan2025,murad2025}.
+In the emerging fields of deep learning and neuroscience, decoding speech from non-invasive brain signals remains a central problem in neural signal processing and brain-computer interfaces (BCIs)~\cite{panachakel2021,dehgan2025,murad2025}.
 The recently released LibriBrain dataset~\cite{ozdogan2025} and its associated PNPL 2025 Competition~\cite{landau2025} provide a unique opportunity to address this challenge by enabling large-scale within-subject modeling of magnetoencephalography (MEG) recordings.
 LibriBrain contains over 50 hours of continuous MEG data from a single participant listening to the complete Sherlock Holmes corpus, accompanied by precise voice activity and phoneme-level alignments.
 The competition defines two foundational decoding tasks: Speech Detection, which distinguishes between speech and silence, and Phoneme Classification, which predicts the phoneme being perceived from averaged MEG signals.
 Both tasks include a Standard and an Extended track, where the Standard track restricts participants to using only the official training data.
-We participated exclusively in the Standard track.
+We participated exclusively in the Standard track, and our system won the Phoneme Classification task in the final competition results.

 Our approach explores an initial adaptation of state-of-the-art Automatic Speech Recognition (ASR) architectures to non-invasive neural signals.
 Specifically, we leverage the Conformer model~\cite{gulati2020}, a convolution-augmented Transformer~\cite{vaswani2017} that combines the global context modeling of self-attention~\cite{lin2017} with the local feature extraction strength of convolutional networks~\cite{lecun2015}.
 Conformer-based architectures have been and continue to be the state-of-the-art in the ASR field~\cite{burchi2021, kim2022, peng2022, kim2023, rekesh2023}.
 We hypothesize that their ability to capture both temporal and spectral dependencies may serve as a good starting point for MEG-based speech tasks, which also exhibit structured spatiotemporal patterns over multiple timescales.